-5.2.198 The development will be green infrastructure led and will require high quality landscaping and architectural design to capitalise on accessibility to Bridgend Town Centre.
+5.2.18 The development will be green infrastructure led and will require high quality landscaping and architectural design to capitalise on accessibility to Bridgend Town Centre.
 A carefully designed green infrastructure network will run through and extend beyond the site to link with Newbridge Fields, thereby providing a continuous 'green lung' that connects the site with both Bridgend Town Centre and Merthyr Mawr.
 This will complement the improvements to existing and proposed active travel routes that will render walking, cycling and use of public transport viable alternatives to private vehicle use.
 Linked to this will be the protection and enhancement of the existing biodiversity value of the site, ensuring appropriate provision for, and protection of, existing wildlife in the area.
-This green infrastructure-led development will therefore provide multifunctional benefits relating to recreation, biodiversity, sustainable drainage and the use of non-car routes to address public health and quality of life issues.
+A number of enhancement measures have already been implemented on site relating to the previous consent including tree and scrub planting, hedgerow enhancement, a bat roosting building, dormice nest boxes and the creation of ponds and grasslands.
+The scheme will retain these existing enhancements alongside other existing nature conservation, wildlife and landscape features (including trees, hedgerows, sink holes and the existing SINC), create internal green movement corridors for wildlife and feature a sustainable urban drainage system.
+Policy PLA2 requires the developer to submit and agree ecological management plans including proposals for mitigation, enhancement and maintenance for retained habitats and protected species (including for bats and dormouse).
+Policy PLA2 also requires the development to retain and provide suitable buffers to habitats, particularly hedgerows, trees (including Ancient and/or Semi-Ancient Woodland) and SINCs.
+In total, the site includes a diverse range of habitats, providing 24.22ha of blue/green infrastructure including attenuation ponds. swales, hedgerows, woodlands and open space.
+Proposals must work creatively with nature and must demonstrate how decisions on the built envi-ronment including design, siting, scale, density and other key considerations have been in-formed by and incorporate biodiversity and ecosystem resilience considerations.
+Such considerations will be required to be demonstrated within a green infrastructure assessment as part of a planning application.
+This green infrastructure-led development will therefore provide multi-functional benefits relating to recreation, biodiversity, sustainable drainage and the use of non-car routes to address public health and quality of life issues.

-PLA3: Land West of Bridgend, Bridgend Sustainable Growth Area Site Size: 36.86 Ha Allocation Type: Strategic Mixed-use Sustainable Urban Extension Land Uses: 850 residential units 20% Affordable Housing 2.3ha 1.5 Form Entry Primary School 4) 12.8 ha of Outdoor Recreation Facilities and Public Open Space Active Travel Routes Phasing Tranche Refer to trajectory 2018-2022: 0 2023-2027: 360 330 2028-2033: 450 500
+PLA3: Land West of Bridgend, Bridgend Sustainable Growth Area Site Size: 36.86 Ha Allocation Type: Strategic Mixed-use Sustainable Urban Extension Land Uses: 850 residential units 20% Affordable Housing 2.3ha 1.5 Form Entry Primary School Outdoor Recreation Facilities and Public Open Space Active Travel Routes Phasing Tranche Refer to trajectory 2018-2022: 0 2023-2027: 330 2028-2033: 500